ST10479844-seiurinaidoo/WEDE-POE-PART-2-NEW/Readme.md

 ## Screenshots of my website on different screen sizes
-In this section of the readme file I will have screenshots of my website running on 3 different devices: (desktops, phones and tablets):
+In this section of the readme file I will have screenshots of the homepage of my website running on 3 different devices: (desktops, phones and tablets):
 1. Desktops:

 ![desktop screen 1](https://github.com/user-attachments/assets/39dafeb8-4a83-4811-9af0-eec1b02efe74)

 ![desktop screen 2](https://github.com/user-attachments/assets/9e9b4f8c-d535-47b8-af8f-c389ba7b9e99)